Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - It is a private registry that can be used to store images on a private network and best suited for small teams.
 - It is part of docker/distribution github repo (not legacy) and is written in Go.
 - It ca be accessed from docker hub: `$ docker pull registry`
-- It is the de facto back end registry for storing images privately.
+- It is the de facto back-end registry for storing images privately.
 - It has basic auth, no GUI, it is at its core a web API running on port 5000 and a storage system locally, but has drivers for various cloud platform storage solutions.
 - Key concerns working with docker registry: